 Summer Course Guidance in L&S

-Update for Summer 2021
+Updates for Summer 2024

-Summer course variety and scheduling
+Summer course scheduling

 New course approval

-Online course development
+Online course offerings

-Marketing to external (non-UW) audiences will coordinated by the Division of Continuing Studies (DCS).
-Departments may wish to contact Steven Wright to discuss marketing for a particular course, or to explore how potential summer courses could fit into existing marketing initiatives.
+Marketing to external (non-UW) audiences will be coordinated by DCS.
+Departments may wish to contact Payton Jones to discuss marketing for a particular course, or to explore how potential summer courses could fit into existing marketing initiatives.